reproduce-work/reproduce-work/reproduce/tmp/lowdown_input.md

 While some initiatives have emerged to facilitate computational reproduction, there is no widely accepted standard for computational reproduction.

-There does exist some efforts around the ideas of open science, which are closely related but distinct from reproducible science.
+There do exist efforts around the ideas of open science, which are closely related but distinct from reproducible science.
 See [OSF](https://osf.io/tvyxz/), for example.

 ## An ontology of computation and composition